 6. How can I improve my credit score?

-Improving your credit score might give you access to a wider range of potential mortgage offers.
+Improving your credit score might give you access to a wider range of potential mortgage offers, making your remortgage options more favourable.
 You may be able to improve your credit score by:

 - Checking your credit score with the main credit agencies used by lenders (Equifax, Experian and Transunion) and contacting them to correct any errors in their records